jennybc/2021-06_raukr-iteration/README.md

   * [RaukR: Advanced R for Bioinformatics Summer School](https://nbisweden.github.io/workshop-RaukR-2106/)
   * 2021 June 14 - 24, ~Visby, Sweden~ Online

+I also taught [in 2019](https://github.com/jennybc/2019-06_raukr-github-iteration#readme), about iteration and using Git/GitHub with R.

 ## Iterating well with R (and the tidyverse)